01 Featured Wrist wearable · Staff · Governance · 0-to-1

 unreleased wrist wearable

 Meta's first wrist wearable had dozens of engineers, multiple PMs, and a full design team.
 It had one content designer.
-I built the systems that made that sustainable — and shipped with zero content blockers at branch cut.
+I built the systems that made that sustainable — and shipped with zero content blockers at code freeze.

 150+